The Research Support Program (RSP) assists graduate researchers to develop the high-level skills needed to complete an outstanding thesis.

 Academic Careers |

 Panel of MLS/Laureate postdoctoral fellows

-You are strongly encouraged you to attend as many of these seminars as you can, and if you are in your first year, you are especially strongly encouraged to attend all seminars.
+You are strongly encouraged to attend as many of these seminars as you can.
+If you are in your first year, you are especially strongly encouraged to attend all seminars.
 We also recommend that you attend as many as possible of the Faculty Research Seminars.